Cambridge offers a world class opportunity to study the scientific basis of veterinary medicine and clinical veterinary science.

 The College Library is open 24 hours a day.
 There are specific veterinary and medical sections which contain copies of all the recommended texts for the University courses.
 The College Librarian is always willing to consider purchasing any additional texts students think desirable (with the support of the Director of Studies).

-A-level (or equivalent) in Chemistry is a requirement plus at least one of Biology, Mathematics, or Physics.
+A-level subjects should preferably include Chemistry and Biology plus at least one of Mathematics or Physics.
 Magdalene, in common with many other colleges, takes the view that since the Cambridge pre-clinical course has a high scientific content, Physics and Chemistry to A-Level are normally advised for a satisfactory understanding of first year work in Physiology and Biochemistry.
-The vast majority of successful applicants offer three maths or science subjects at A-level.
+The vast majority of successful applicants offer three science subjects or two science subjects plus maths at A-level.

 Interviews and Written Assessment